Zatyrus/Parameter-Optimization-for-Iterative-MINFLUX-Microscopy/README.md

 The sets used in the analysis part of our paper, were **processed** as stated in [Data Processing](#data-processing).

 # Data Access Utils
 We provide a small set of utilities to access the data in the `.npz` files.
-The utilities are stored in `data_access_tools/tools.py`.
-We showcase the usage of the utilities in the following code in the `data_access_tools/how_to_get_your_data.ipnyb`.
+These can be accessed under `data_access_tools/data_tools.py` and `data_access_tools/dataset`.
+Please, find a demo of the access tools under `data_access_tools/how_to_access_the_data.ipnyb`.

-Feel free to use the methods provided in your own code.
+Feel free to use the methods found here in your own code.

 ## Python Environment
 Requirements: [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [anaconda](https://www.anaconda.com/products/distribution) installed.